Fountains in Jerusalem

 circa 1537 CE

-Sabil of Sultan Suleyman (سبيل سليمان القانوني), also known as Sebil e bab e Attim Haram al-Sharif (Temple Mount).
-It is located immediatly inside the Bab e Shah Faisal (Dark Gate) and faces Iwan of Sultan Mahmud.
+The Sebil Sultan Suleyman al-Qanuni (سبيل سليمان القانوني), also known as Sebil bab e Attim, is one of the six public water fountains known as sabils built by the Ottoman Sultan Suleiman to provide water for drinking and ritual cleansing to Jerusalem’s residents and pilgrims.
+It is located along the northern boundary of the Haram al-Sharif (Temple Mount), immediatly inside the Bab e Shah Faisal (Dark Gate) and faces Iwan of Sultan Mahmud.
 It is a free standing fountain and is fed through an aquaduct.

 circa 1537 CE

-Sebil Bab Silsila (سبيل باب السلسله) also known as the Sebil Sultan Suleiman lies in the small plaza immediately outside the Gate of the Chain (Silsileh/Shalshelet) of the Haram al-Sharif.
-This Ottoman structure is dated to 1537 CE (943 Hj.), and the inscription praises Sultan Suleiman the Magnificent (reigned 1520-1566 CE), the great builder of Jerusalem.
+The Sebil Bab Silsila (سبيل باب السلسله) also known as the Sebil Sultan Suleiman lies in the small plaza immediately outside the Gate of the Chain (Silsileh/Shalshelet) of the Haram al-Sharif on the western side.
+This Ottoman structure is dated to 1537 CE (943 Hijri), and the inscription praises Sultan Suleiman the Magnificent (reigned 1520-1566 CE), as the great builder of Jerusalem.
 It is distinctive because of the medieval rose window tracery in the upper part and the sunken/excavated area in front.

 circa 1552 CE